SAP/luigi/docs/web-component.md

 - `this.LuigiClient.uxManager()` : you can use all methods described in [Luigi Core UX](https://docs.luigi-project.io/docs/luigi-core-api?section=ux)
 - `this.LuigiClient.linkManager()` : you can use all methods described in [Luigi Navigation](https://docs.luigi-project.io/docs/luigi-core-api?section=luiginavigation)

-For example, if you want to open an alert notificatoin, you can easily call:

-Here below, a very easy Hello World web component example:
+Below you have a a very easy Hello World web component example which shows an alert:
 ```javascript
 export default class extends HTMLElement {
   constructor() {